All Episodes

 They're the people that make America great.

-They are people that get up every day, shovel coffee down their throat, feed their kids, make their lunch, send them off to school, work their 12, 14 hours a day, have dinner, prepare it, or order in some pizza, whatever they're gonna eat that night, you know, help the kids study and whatever, maybe watch a half a TV show and go to bed and get up in the next day and do it again.
+They are people that get up every day, shovel coffee down their throat, feed their kids, make their lunch, send them off to school, work their 12, 14 hours a day, have dinner, prepare it, or order in some pizza, whatever they're going to eat that night, you know, help the kids study and whatever, maybe watch a half a TV show and go to bed and get up in the next day and do it again.

-And they obey the laws, they pay the taxes, good honorable people.
+And they obey the laws, they pay the taxes, good, honorable people.

 And they are what makes this country so great.